 It brings together a broad consortium of stakeholders, including R&D Centres, Maritime Technology Cooperation Centers (MTCCs), the private sector and academia, along with IMO GHG technical cooperation projects and initiatives to connect technology needs to technology solutions.
 The IMO CARES Project aims to achieve its first-year objectives through technology needs assessments for developing regions and global technology challenge activities designed to find appropriate solutions through research and networking events.

-IMO CARES is one of a portfolio of major projects being implemented and executed by IMO to support decarbonization in the shipping sector.
+IMO CARES is one of a portfolio of major projects being implemented and executed by IMO to support decarbonization in the shipping sector, with a specific focus on shipping emissions reduction.

 Photo credit: iStock/ Michele Ursi